open-austin/budgetparty/ATXH4C.md

 <img src="http://www.atxhackforchange.org/assets/logos/ATXHackLogo_Color_Web-with-TM.png" width="200" />

+## Project Description
+Budget Party helps people understand and augment a city budget for Austin.
+Visit our current app at [austinbudget.party](http://austinbudget.party/) Our Channel for the ATX Hack for Change Slack is [#Budgetparty](https://atxhack4change.slack.com/messages/C56PW6P4Y/)

+## Hackathon Task
 [These are issues](https://github.com/open-austin/budgetparty/issues?q=is%3Aissue+is%3Aopen+label%3AATXHack4Change) we've decided to focus on for the ATX Hack for Change weekend.

 To provide some more context, here is a high level overview of what we are focused on next: